-You can bring in up to 2L of alcohol, 200 cigarettes/ tobacco and unlimited amounts of foreign currency (declare this on customs form).
-Vietnam's officials remain sensitive to what they call 'culturally damaging material' that portrays the nation or government negatively; they forbid things like films or books which are officially banned (including some guide books!) and pornography.
+You can also bring other goods to the value of 10,000,000 VND.
+Vietnams officials remain sensitive to what they call 'culturally damaging material that portrays the nation of government negatively'.
+They forbid things like films or books which are officially banned (including some guide books) and pornography.